jaegertracing/documentation/content/docs/next-release/apis.md

 **Deprecated**: we recommend the OpenTelemetry protocol.

-Since Jaeger v1.11, the official protocol between applicationss and **jaeger-collector**s is `jaeger.api_v2.CollectorService` gRPC endpoint defined in [collector.proto] IDL file.
+Since Jaeger v1.11, the official protocol between user applications and **jaeger-collector**s is `jaeger.api_v2.CollectorService` gRPC endpoint defined in [collector.proto] IDL file.
 The same endpoint can be used to submit trace data from SDKs directly to **jaeger-collector**.

 ### Thrift over HTTP (stable)